AckerlyXu/heima/articles/redis-cache/cache-configure.md

 To change the cluster size, use the slider or type a number between 1 and 10 in the **Shard count** text box and click **OK** to save.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Redis clustering is only available for Premium caches.
-For more information, see [How to configure clustering for a Premium Azure Redis Cache](/documentation/articles/cache-how-to-premium-clustering/).
+For more information, see [How to configure clustering for a Premium Azure Redis Cache](./cache-how-to-premium-clustering.md).
 >
 >